danielpozsar/grogupy/docs/source/citing.rst

         publisher={APS}
     }

-grogu builds on the sisl package, which should also be cited.
+grogupy builds on the sisl package, which should also be cited.

 .. code-block:: bibtex